 Technology for Aging

-Rural/Remote Indigenous Technology needs Exploration (RRITE) is funded by AGEWELL NCE Inc. The RRITE team seeks to explore the use of technology in aging in rural/remote and Indigenous populations across regions of Saskatchewan and Ontario.
+Aging Technologies for Indigenous Communities in Ontario (ATICON, WP1.1b) is funded by AGEWELL NCE Inc. The ATICON team sought to explore the use of technology in aging in rural/remote and Indigenous populations across regions of Saskatchewan and Ontario.
 Understanding user needs is fundamental to development of technology that individuals will try and continue to use.
-The user needs of two specific Canadian populations, older adults who reside in rural or remote areas and Indigenous older adults, will be explored in an attempt to increase accessibility of the technologies developed in AGE-WELL.
+The user needs of two specific Canadian populations, older adults who reside in rural or remote areas and Indigenous older adults, was explored in an attempt to increase accessibility of the technologies developed in AGE-WELL.

 What are the health care technology user needs of older Indigenous adults?